 For centuries, people have questioned unidentified objects seen in the sky.
 Nearly a century ago, in 1938, announcer Orson Welles caused a nationwide panic when he breathlessly interrupted his own radio show with descriptions of creatures emerging from an alien spacecraft on a farm in New Jersey.
 Although he prefaced his show with a statement that the following program was science fiction, his “War of the Worlds” episode caused panic among many listeners who believed that alien invaders had even taken over the streets of New York City.

 It wasn’t until July 8, 1947, however, that the Daily Camera published multiple reports of “mysterious flying discs” in Boulder County.
-The objects were said to have been very bright and moved erratically.
+The objects were said to have been very bright and to move erratically.
 Some had pulsating red lights.

 Prompting the reports was a questionable (and later refuted) report that personnel from the Roswell Army Airfield, in Roswell, New Mexico, had captured a “flying saucer” on a local ranch.
 Like Welles’ radio show, the “news” was splashed all over the country.